pacak/bpaf/documentation/_documentation/_1_tutorials/_1_combinatoric_api/_0_simple_parser/_0_switch/index.md

 Switch parser we just implements trait [`Parser`] and to run it you convert it to [`OptionParser`] with [`Parser::to_options`] and run it with [`OptionParser::run`]

-Full example with some sample inputs and outputs, click to open
+Full example with some sample inputs and outputs:
 #![cfg_attr(not(doctest), doc = include_str!("docs2/compose_basic_switch.md"))]